 Choosing a stick that runs Windows offers your digital signage media player the widest range of playable media formats; particularly proprietary formats like PowerPoint® that can only be run on a Windows-based PC.
 And to handle high definition (HD) signage display you’ll need stick sporting a quad-core CPU with an integrated graphics controller.
-You can purchase full-featured Windows-based PC and computes stick from a wide range stores and online retailers like Amazon for a price around $100 USD.
+You can purchase full-featured Windows-based PC and computes stick from a wide range stores and online retailers like Amazon for a price from $100 to $150 USD.

 If you’re using WiFi Internet to connect to the digital signage CMS make sure your PC/compute stick has good WiFi performance.
 If there is a strong WiFi signal at your location you should not have a problem.
 However, if the WiFi signal is weak because of walls, floors and multipath interference, then the stick’s WiFi performance can become an important issue.
 You should select a PC/compute stick with a high WiFi antenna gain factor.
 The higher the antenna gain the better its ability to work with weak WiFi signals.
-Additionally, to maximize signal reception the stick’s WiFi antenna should be external and movable (for example, on a ball-swivel) to better match the WiFi access point’s signal transmissions.

 By default most PC and compute sticks (in fact most standard PCs) will not automatically turn on and boot when power is applied.
 You have to press the stick’s power button.
 This becomes a problem if your site temporarily loses power: you have to manually turn on the PC stick.
 With power-on restart feature the PC or compute stick will turn on and boot whenever power is applied.
 You should check with the stick product vendor to determine if they support this feature and how to enable it; especially if you plan to have unattended TV signage points without some type of battery backup.

 When selecting a PC/compute stick for a digital signage media player consideration must be given to the operating environment.
 Will your signage display be indoors or outdoors?
 What are the expected high/low temperature ranges?
 PC and compute sticks tend to heat up so make sure the stick you select has an adequate cooling system.
-If your stick uses a fan for internal cooling take care as dust particles can, over time, clog the fan and lead to internal overheating and intermittent device failure.

-PowerPoint Digital Signage Media Player
+PowerPoint Digital Signage